astralsc/daniillnull-cr/README.md

-# Null's Royale Leak
+# DRS - Daniillnull Royale Server
-An old 2017 leak of the Null's Royale source code, don't even use this for production because it is so bad and incomplete
+An old 2017 leak of the DRS source code, don't even use this for production because it is so bad and incomplete

 What I changed:
 - Fixed crashing problem